nguyennguyenbk04/bn-pipeline/README.md

 ## JAR Dependencies Setup

-The streaming applications require specific JAR files for Azure Storage and Kafka connectivity.
+The streaming applications require specific JAR files for Azure Storage, Kafka connectivity, and **Delta Lake support**.
 These are automatically managed but you may need to download them manually if needed.

 ### Required JAR Files
 ```